josdem/hugo/content/techtalk/spring/spring_webflux_web_testing.md

 }
 ```

 In the test case `shouldGetCategoriesByLanguage()` we are validating our list size and list content.
-Finally we have a beverage controller which gets a beverage by id and ingredients by keyboard.
+Finally we have a beverage controller which gets a beverage by id and ingredients by keyword.

 ```java
 package com.jos.dem.jugoterapia.webflux.controller;